sagemath/trac_to_gh/Issue 8689.md

 # Issue 8689: sage notebook: add mention of cell:// for referencing data to notebook help page

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8689

 Original creator: was